Search and Filter

 Understanding High Schools’ Effects on Longer-Term Outcomes

 Topics: Student LearningImproving education and labor market outcomes for low-income students is critical for advancing socioeconomic mobility in the United States.
-We explore how Massachusetts public high schools affect the longer-term outcomes of low-income students, using detailed longitudinal data.
-We estimate… more →
+We use longitudinal data on five cohorts of 9th grade students to explore how Massachusetts public high schools affect the longer-term outcomes of students… more →

 Are Four-Year Public Colleges Engines for Economic Mobility?
 Evidence from Statewide Admissions Thresholds